rwilliams/jrubywiki/SuccessStories.md

 Cannot use newrelic_rpm gem as it does not clean up thread locals which causes excessive memory usage with tomcat.

-Single sign-on with desk.com has stopped working.
+~~Single sign-on with desk.com has stopped working.
 We have traced this down to what we believe to be an SSL bug in jruby.
-See http://jira.codehaus.org/browse/JRUBY-6951
+See http://jira.codehaus.org/browse/JRUBY-6951~~  Fixed in 80ba2ff470d4748a1836d40afac0b879b9a0d943 !

 Recommendations: